Slavfot/gallium-firmware/README.md

 openocd -s C:\OpenOCD\scripts\ -f interface/stlink-v2.cfg -f target/nrf51.cfg
 ```

-This line is written as if OpenOCD is located at C:\.
+This line is written as if OpenOCD is located at C:\ <br>
 Change accordingly to where you have it located.

 8. Launch another CMD window.